 - Outstanding Dissertation Award, Bilingual Education Research SIG, American Educational Research Association (2022)

 - Cultivating New Voices among Scholars of Color Fellow (CNV), National Council of Teachers of English (2020 – 2022)

 - Texas New Scholars Fellowship, Department of Teaching & Curriculum, The University of Texas at Austin (2016 – 2019)

-I am an Assistant Professor of Language, Literacy, and Culture in the area of Teaching, Learning & Curriculum.
-Raised between my Nigerian and African American cultures, my hybrid identity is reflected in my work that focuses on Black African immigrant youth.
+I am an interdisciplinary writer, artist, and Assistant Professor of Language, Literacy, and Culture in the area of Teaching, Learning & Curriculum.
+Raised between my Nigerian and Black American cultures, my hybrid identity is reflected in my work that focuses on Black African immigrant youth.
 Specifically, my research explores the role of language, literacy, including digital literacies, in Black African immigrant youth identity constructions and negotiations across school, community, and digital spaces.
-I pay particular attention to the intersection of racialization and socialization processes that influence the identities that Black African immigrant youth construct through their respective languages and literacies.
-My scholarship has most recently been published in the Journal of Literacy Research, Teachers College Record, and The Journal of Research in Childhood Education.
-It has also been supported by The National Council of Teachers of English Research Foundation's Cultivating New Voices among Scholars of Color (CNV) program.
+I pay particular attention to the intersection of racialization and socialization processes that influence Black African immigrant youth identities.
+I draw on my lived experiences, the wisdom of my former middle school students, and the arts to inform my creative approach to shifting static ideas about identity, language, and culture.
+My research has appeared in the Journal of Literacy of Research, Teachers College Record, and the Journal of Research in Childhood Education.

 Ph.D.
 The University of Texas at Austin (Language & Literacy Studies)

 M.A.
 Teachers College, Columbia University (Curriculum & Teaching, Literacy Specialist)

 (If you'd like to read a copy and/or need access, email me firstname.lastname@example.org.)